 Don’t buy a bad deal!
 Use our Denver Rental Property Spreadsheet to quickly and accurately analyze Denver rental properties.
 The spreadsheet was created by Joe Massey, Senior Loan Officer at Castle & Cooke Mortgage, to help investors find the “right deal” for their portfolio.
 Stop spending money on investment calculators and download our free Denver focused spreadsheet to start analyzing deals immediately.

 The rental property spreadsheet is a free download for you to use.
-I use it and recommend it because it's the right balance of calculating returns and simplicity.
+I use it and recommend it because it’s the right balance for return analysis and simplicity.